boulme/satans-cert/coq_src/Impure/README.md

 parameter and its result).
 Side-effects are simply ignored.
 And reasoning on such a function is only possible in partial correctness.

-A major feature of this cooperation between Coq and OCaml typechecker is to provide very simple parametric proofs about polymorphic OCaml functions.
+A major feature of this cooperation between Coq and OCaml typechecker is to provide very simple [parametric proofs](http://homepages.inf.ed.ac.uk/wadler/topics/parametricity.html) about polymorphic OCaml functions.
-They correspond to prove, by reasoning only on their type, that these functions preserve some invariants.
+They correspond here to prove, by reasoning only on their type, that these functions preserve some invariants.
 As an example, we prove the partial correctness of a generic memoizing fixpoint operator: see `rec_correct` lemma at the end of [ImpExtern](ImpExtern.v).
 This lemma is applied in [FibExample](FibExample.v) to prove the partial correctness of a memoized version of the naive Fibonacci function.
 However, currently, the soundness of these parametric proofs is still a conjecture.